secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 If eligible, a team member's leave pay will be supplemented the remaining 20% per GitLab's [Parental Leave policy](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
 GitLab's Parental leave will run concurrently with any statutory leave and/or pay entitlements the team member is eligible for.

-To initiate your paternity leave, please enter the dates of your leave into PTO by Roots by selecting the `Parental Leave` option at least 30 days prior to the start of your leave.
+To initiate your paternity leave, please enter the dates of your leave into PTO by Deel by selecting the `Parental Leave` option at least 30 days prior to the start of your leave.

 #### Sick leave